 Similarly, at the Summitville Gold Mine in Colorado, the mine began leaking cyanide in 1986, almost immediately after construction.
 The mine caused acid and heavy metal pollution in 1990 that “killed virtually every living thing in a 17-mile stretch of the Alamosa River.”
 The owner went bankrupt and abandoned the site in 1992.
 So far, taxpayers have spent $200-$250 million to clean up the site.
 Water treatment and site management will cost taxpayers an additional $2.5 million every year in perpetuity.
 Maine cannot afford disasters of this magnitude.

 In August 2014, disaster struck yet another modern mine, this time in British Columbia.
 The tailings dam at the Mount Polley Mine collapsed, leaching billions of gallons of polluted water and sludge into pristine salmon habitat.
 Imperial Mining Corporation built this mine in 1998.

 Maine cannot afford any mining disasters.
-NRCM will work to make sure Maine state government enforces the new law to the letter if any companies decide to develop mines here.
-Wolfden Resources, a mining exploration company which has never successfully developed a mine or sold a deposit for development, has begun exploratory drilling around a deposit near Patten.
+NRCM is working to make sure Maine state government enforces the law to the letter if any companies decide to develop mines here.
+Wolfden Resources, a mining exploration company which has never successfully developed a mine or sold a deposit for development, began exploratory drilling around a deposit near Patten.
 Large companies discovered this deposit in the 1970s but never developed a mine there.
 The vast majority of exploration projects fail, but we are following Wolfden’s progress carefully.
-If Wolfden or any of its successors move beyond exploration and apply for a mining permit, NRCM will work hard to ensure compliance with Maine’s new mining law and rules, the toughest protections against mining pollution in the U.S.
+If Wolfden or any of its successors move beyond exploration and apply for a mining permit, NRCM will work hard to ensure compliance with Maine’s mining law and rules, the toughest protections against mining pollution in the U.S.